 We’re convinced that a fundamental change needs to happen in our global response to global warming.
 And we need to think beyond limiting the damage caused by climate change.
-We now believe “doing no harm” to the environment is not enough and start thinking about how we can run our business in a way that reverses global warming and creates a climate fit for life.
+We now believe “doing no harm” to the environment is not enough and start thinking about how we can run our business in a way that creates a climate fit for life.
 We believe we can reverse global warming if we focus on four key areas:

 - Live Zero – Do business in ways that gives back whatever is taken from the Earth.
 This carries our Mission Zero principles forward of taking only what can be replaced.

 - Love Carbon – Stop seeing carbon as the enemy and start using it as a resource.
 Carbon is a building block of life.
 We are actively exploring raw materials that use waste carbon or sequester carbon to make our products.

 - Let Nature Cool – Support our biosphere’s ability to regulate the climate.
 Right now we're interfering with the Earth's natural regulation systems by polluting our air with excess carbon and undermining life’s ability to regulate the climate.
 We need to change our business practices and allow nature to do its job: cool.